 As long as possible, of course!
 It is always very difficult to answer such a question because it depends a lot on your budget and most of all on your wishes!

-For some, Paris is only the city of the Eiffel Tower and two days will be enough to visit it while others wish to discover each part of the city, its history, its museums, and exhibitions.
+For some, Paris is only the city of the Eiffel Tower and two days will be enough to visit it while others wish to discover each part of the city, its history, its free museums, and exhibitions, and participate in the non-touristy things to do in Paris.
 In this case, one month will not even be enough!

 As for me, I strongly advise you to stay there for at least a full week.
 This will allow you to have more time to immerse yourself in the atmosphere of the city and to visit some of the unusual places in Paris.